beratcan97/WebOS/README.md

 ## TODO
 > Import fonts

-> fix the routing or find alternative
+> fix the lang variable to a service

 > import logo for "news"